 Sometime you may only want to filter data or records between two specific dates in Excel.
 For example, you want to show the sales records between 9/1/2012 and 11/30/2012 together in Excel with hiding other records.
-This article focuses on ways to help you and filter dates between two specific dates in Excel easily.
+This article focuses on ways to filter dates between two specific dates in Excel easily.

 Supposing you have following report, and now you want to filter the items between 9/1/2012 and 11/30/2012 so that you can quickly summarize some information.
 See screenshots:

 Microsoft Excel's Filter command supports to filter all dates between two dates with following steps:

 Step 1: Select the date column, Column C in the case.
 And click Data > Filter, see screenshot:

 Step 2: Click the arrow button besides the title of Column C. And move mouse over the Date Filters, and select the Between item in the right list, see the following screenshot:

 Step 3: In the Popping up Custom AutoFilter dialog box, specify the two dates that you will filter by.
 See the following steps:

 Step 4: Click OK.
 Now it filters the Date column between the two specific dates, and hides other records as the following screenshot shows:

 The following short VBA code also can help you to filter the dates between two specific dates, please do as this: